kirixvelu/kirixvelu/README.md

 - 📚 Little [history](https://pearlaction.org/genocide-legal-briefing/) on how I got here
 ---

 I love my city but hate poverty and homelessness.
-Making the world an inclusive place starts from my [neighborhood](https://scarboroughtenants.ca).
+A tiny project from my [neighborhood](https://scarboroughtenants.ca).

 > ### favorite quote since highschool
 >  “They Have Money For War But Can't Feed The Poor.”